Doing Well: Ada Yip Of Urban Spring Wants You To BYOB

-Fate and curiosity—these two factors are what Ada Yip attributes to her being where she is today.
-Coming from a successful career in banking, a random coffee encounter with an acquaintance led her down the path of social entrepreneurship, where she is now as the CEO of Urban Spring.
+Fate and curiosity—these two factors are what Ada Yip attributes to being where she is today.
+Coming from a successful career in banking, a random coffee encounter with an acquaintance led her down the path of social entrepreneurship, where she is now the CEO of Urban Spring.

 Urban Spring is a social start-up that’s fighting the seemingly never-ending battle against single-use plastics in Hong Kong, and they’ve been busy setting up drinking fountains across the city (at Hysan Place, HKUST and in the New Territories—find a Well# here).

 (Note: '#' in Cantonese is a pun for a well).

 These aren’t your usual dribbling drinking fountains, but high-tech watering stations that count (and show, on their LCD displays) exactly how many plastic bottles they’ve saved in their lifetimes.
 The caveat?
 You’ve got to BYOB, that is, bring your own bottle.

 In Hong Kong, people purchase an average of 1.5 million bottles of water per day, and nearly six out of seven end up being thrown in our landfills.
 It’s not that we necessarily want to buy bottled drinks, but without any options to fill up our own water bottles, we literally have no choice—hence, the need for refillable water fountains with clean and purified drinking water.

 Currently a free service, Ada has plans to turn Urban Spring into a user-paying model like in the US, where the urban fountain concept is already quite established.
 By working with shopping malls and office buildings, there’s real potential for it to become a bonafide business, especially for the ever-growing population of eco-conscious consumers.